adityatelange/hugo_enc/README.md

 - Do remember to keep the source code of your encrypted posts private.
 Never push your blog directory into a public repository.

-- Every time when you generate your site, you should run `hugo_encryptor` again to encrypt the posts which you want to be protected.
+- Every time when you generate your site, you should run `hugo_enc` again to encrypt the posts which you want to be protected.
 If you are worried about you will forget that, it's a good idea to use a shell script to take the place of `hugo`,such as below:

     ```bash
     #!/bin/bash

     hugo
-    hugo_encryptor
+    hugo_enc
     # Then upload your generated output
     ```